Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Datasets

 \begin{RLtext} \texttt{تصرف كأنك كاتب أخبار محترف، واكتب مقالًا باللغة العربية يتألف من حوالي \LR{\{word\_count\_rounded\}} كلمة، بعنوان \LR{\{title\}}. اعتمد في أسلوبك على طريقة كتابة مؤلفي \LR{\{source\}}، مع الأخذ في الاعتبار أن الموضوع يندرج تحت فئة \LR{\{topic\_arabic\}}.} \end{RLtext} \end{quote}

-The goal of the generated samples was to maintain narrative consistency and topical relevance while adhering to the typical article patterns found in \textit{Youm7}.
+The goal of the generated samples was to maintain narrative consistency and topical relevance while adhering to the typical writing style and article structure commonly found in \textit{Youm7}.

-\paragraph{SANAD News} The SANAD news dataset \cite{EINEA2019104076} is an extensive collection of Arabic news articles in Modern Standard Arabic (MSA), designed to support various Arabic NLP tasks.
-SANAD dataset comprises over $190,000$ articles from three prominent news websites: AlKhaleej, AlArabiya, and Akhbarona, and it is released under the license of CC-BY-4.0.
+\paragraph{SANAD News} The SANAD news dataset \cite{EINEA2019104076} is a large-scale collection of Arabic news articles written in MSA, designed to support a variety of NLP tasks.
+It comprises over $190{,}000$ articles from three major news outlets: AlKhaleej, AlArabiya, and Akhbarona, and is released under the CC-BY-4.0 license.

-For this study, we generated a total of $500$ news articles using titles from the SANAD news dataset, with $100$ articles for each of five selected news category topics present in SANAD spanning finance, politics, sports, medicine, and technology.
-The articles were generated using the OpenAI's GPT-4o and the prompt used to generate these articles is shown below:
+We generated a total of $500$ news articles using titles from the SANAD dataset, sampling $100$ articles for each of five categories: finance, politics, sports, medicine, and technology.
+The articles were generated using OpenAI’s GPT-4o, and the prompt used for generation is shown below:

 \begin{quote}

 \begin{RLtext} \texttt{تصرف كأنك كاتب أخبار محترف ، و اكتب مقالًا باللغة العربية يتألف من حوالي \LR{\{word\_count\_rounded\}} كلمة، بعنوان \LR{\{title\}}. اعتمد في أسلوبك على طريقة كتابة مؤلفي \LR{\{source\}}، مع الأخذ في الاعتبار أن الموضوع يندرج بشكل عام تحت فئة \LR{\{topic\_arabic\}}.} \end{RLtext} \end{quote}